iandouglas96/piPrint/README.md

     sudo python server.py

-It isn't a bad idea to add this to your .profile to run on startup
+It isn't a bad idea to add this to your .profile to run on startup.

 In piPrintControl.py, change the top two ip addresses to the address of your pi, then run